Rubber1Duck/delete-old-workflow-runs/README.md

 # delete-old-workflow-runs
 A GitHub Action used to delete workflow runs from a repository.

+This is a fork of the archived repro orginal written by [MajorScruffy](https.//github.com/MajorScruffy/delete-old-workflow-runs), modified to support node v20 and updated dependencies.

 Behind the scenes it uses [Octokit request-action](https://github.com/octokit/request-action) to call the GitHub API, so you'll need to add the GITHUB_TOKEN as an environment variable:
 ```
 env: